-As a recruiter in an agency and in industry for many years, I have seen my fair share of CVs ranging from good to very poor.
-To me the ideal format is one that is easy to read with no unusual graphics.
-Most companies now use web based systems for uploading CVs – usually these systems don’t like elaborate graphics or photos.
+As a recruiter in an agency and in the industry for many years, I have seen my fair share of CVs ranging from good to very poor.
+To me, the ideal format is one that is easy to read with no unusual graphics.
+Most companies now use web-based systems for uploading CVs – usually, these systems don’t like elaborate graphics or photos.
 Word is the best format to use and PDF is best avoided.
 Ensure your contact details are correct.
-Ideally a CV should be kept to a minimum of 2 pages.
-It is always good to get a friend to proof read your CV.
+Ideally, a CV should be kept to a minimum of 2 pages.
+It is always good to get a friend to proofread your CV.

 My motto is “the facts at a glance,” so keep it lean and avoid any unnecessary text.

 Here are my top tips for decluttering your CV:

 - Use Microsoft Word, Times New Roman or Arial font in size 11